apiraino/link_cleaner/README.md

 # ![Link Cleaner+](/assets/web-link-cleaned-thumb.png) Link Cleaner+

 This project is a fork of [Link Cleaner](https://github.com/idlewan/link_cleaner), a Firefox extension to sanitize links removing all tracking parameters.
 This fork would like to keep the original project alive.
-We have a [roadmap](https://github.com/apiraino/link_cleaner/wiki) with a list of items (features and bugs) open up for grabs!
+We have a [roadmap](https://github.com/apiraino/link_cleaner/wiki) and a list of items (features and bugs) open up for grabs.
 Contributions are welcome!

 ## Why "Link Cleaner+"

 The original project seems to have stalled, issues and pull requests don't get through.
-We will try to pick where the original project left and move forward.
-You can find and install Link Cleaner+ on the [Mozilla Add-ons website](https://addons.mozilla.org/en-US/firefox/addon/link-cleaner-plus/).
+We will try picking up where the original project left and move forward.
+You can install Link Cleaner+ from the [Mozilla Add-ons website](https://addons.mozilla.org/en-US/firefox/addon/link-cleaner-plus/).

 ## How does it work?